 Training

-There’s a whole variety of training techniques that can be used by yourself to combat your dogs anxiety.
+There’s a whole variety of training techniques that you can use to combat your dog’s anxiety.
 Counter-conditioning is one way.

 The aim of reconditioning is to adjust the reaction that your Frenchie has in situations that causes its anxiety, typically by replacing anxiety or aggression with more positive actions, such as lying down or concentrating on yourself.